-Our purpose is to glorify God by engaging others to worship Him in spirit and in truth.
+Our purpose is to glorify God by engaging one another to worship Him in spirit and in truth.

 We believe God is seeking those who would worship him in spirit and in truth (John 4:24).
-Our desire is that as we gather each week we encourage one another to engage passionately in worship that encompasses our entire being because of the truth that God has rescued us from our sin.
+As we gather each week we encourage one another to engage passionately in worship that encompasses our entire being because of the truth that God has rescued us from our sin.
 We seek to engage both our heads and our hearts every time we gather.
-Jesus commanded us to love God with all our heart, soul, mind, and strength.
-In other words, we are to involve our entire being - mind, will, emotions, and physical strength - in the worship of our great God.
+Jesus commanded us to love God with all our heart, soul, mind, and strength - to involve our entire being as we worship our great God.

 How can I serve?

 There are many way to serve including audio, video, musicians, vocalists, worship choir, creative arts, etc.